- AI Workshops for Companies

 - How do we describe workflows so AI can work with them?

-- When should engineering take over?
+- When does an engineering team need to take over?

 Engineering